 50. The Members may appoint by ordinary resolution up to [x] Trustees.

 50A.
-[The Foundation/sponsor Body may appoint Trustees through such process as it may determine].
+The Foundation/sponsor Body may appoint Trustees through such process as it may determine.

 50B.
-The total number of Trustees [including the [Chief Executive Officer]/[Principal] if they so choose to act as Trustee under Article [57]] who are employees of the Academy Trust shall not exceed one third of the total number of Trustees.
+The total number of Trustees including the Chief Executive Officer/Principal if they so choose to act as Trustee under Article [57] who are employees of the Academy Trust shall not exceed one third of the total number of Trustees.

 51. Not used.